-Charlie Henn concentrates his practice in the area of intellectual property litigation, regularly representing companies and universities in cases involving trademark, trade dress, and unfair competition claims.
+Charlie Henn concentrates his practice in the area of intellectual property litigation, regularly representing companies and universities in cases involving trademark and trade dress infringement claims.
 An experienced trial lawyer, he was co-lead trial counsel in the adidas v.
 Payless case, which resulted in the largest verdict ever in a trademark case ($305 million).

 Represented Major League Baseball Properties and the Chicago Cubs Baseball Club, LLC in a widely publicized lawsuit in federal court in Illinois claiming the defendants, vendors, were producing and planning to sell merchandise that infringed and counterfeited the trademarks of MLB and the Cubs.
 The Court granted both a temporary restraining order, authorizing the seizure and impoundment of the knock-off products, and a preliminary injunction prohibiting such sales.
 Major League Baseball Properties, Inc. & Chicago Cubs Baseball Club, LLC v.
 Stevens et al., No. 1:16-cv-09140 (N.D.
 Ill.
 2016).